datastax/release-notes/DSE_6.8_Release_Notes.md

 # Release notes for DataStax Enterprise 6.8
 DSE 6.8.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
 Components that are indicated with an asterisk (&ast;) (if any) are known to be updated since the prior patch version.

+# Addition to Release Notes for 6.8.15
+31 August 2021

+## 6.8.15 DSE Platform
+* Provide DSE support for Centos8, Red Hat Enterprise Linux 8 and Oracle Linux (DSP-19104).
+Please note that certification was done using Python 2.7 and Python 2.7 needs to be available on the target system.
+SparkR version included in DSE 6.8.15 is not compatible with the default R version >= 4.0.0.

 # Release notes for 6.8.15
 26 August 2021